ZixaunZhao/Covid-mask-compliance-analysis/README.md

 # Statement

 This project builds on the methodological framework of Ryan et al. (2025).
 In particular, several parts of the data preprocessing, policy-period definition, outcome construction, and model-selection strategy follow their approach.
-This repository adapts that framework for the current research design by organising the workflow into a reproducible pipeline, applying it to the Australian case study, comparing multiple classification models, and preparing the structure for later cross-national extension.